 Nature-loving travelers won't want to miss this weeklong excursion into the Bolivian Amazon.
 Begin your itinerary in the vibrant city of La Paz before heading to protected parks in the rainforest where you will meet indigenous guides and go birdwatching, hiking, and canoeing.
 End your trip with a river safari and a little relaxation at your eco-friendly lodge before your departure.

 Perfect for outdoor enthusiasts and hikers, this 7-day itinerary showcases Bolivia's best national park as well as two of its most culturally vibrant cities.
 You'll begin with guided tours of Santa Cruz de la Sierra and Cochabamba before heading to Torotoro National Park for three days of caving, hiking, and swimming underneath waterfalls.
-Then, end your trip with a night in Bolivia's exciting capital of La Paz and the nearby Moon Valley.
+Finish the trip in Bolivia's exciting capital of La Paz.

 This unique journey takes you through some of the most spectacular landscapes of the Central Andes in Bolivia.
 You'll begin by exploring the sprawling twin cities of La Paz and El Alto, before setting out to sacred Lake Titicaca.
 Then, you'll get to see the great Uyuni Salt Flats and witness the many natural wonders of the Eduardo Avaroa National Reserve like geysers, colored lakes, and a surrealist desert.

 This short itinerary is perfect for travelers who are interested in Bolivia's religious sites and colonial history.
 Begin your trip with a walking tour of the cosmopolitan, historic city of Santa Cruz de la Sierra before continuing on to tour the missions of Santa Cruz, San Javier, and Concepción.
 End your adventure with a day in Biocentro Güembé, a sprawling nature resort with a butterfly observatory and tropical bird aviary.

 If you're interested in traveling to Bolivia's charming cities and most striking natural attractions, this weeklong itinerary around the country's highlights is perfect for you.
 See colonial architecture and learn about indigenous history in Santa Cruz de la Sierra, Sucre, and Potosí before enjoying an excursion to the famous Uyuni Salt Flats and hiking to the Tunupa Volcano.
 At the end of your trip, you'll have a full day to spend in colorful La Paz.